amy-griffin/ica-ogc/README.md

 Piepenbrock, C., Mayr, S., & Buchner, A. (2014).
 Positive Display Polarity Is Particularly Advantageous for Small Character Sizes: Implications for Display Design.
 Human Factors, 56(5), 942–951.

 Rautenbach, V., Coetzee, S., Schiewe, J., and Çöltekin, A. (2015).
 An Assessment of Visual Variables for the Cartographic Design of 3D Informal Settlement Models.
 Proceedings of the ICC 2015, Rio de Janeiro, Brazil.

+Shalloway, A., and Trott, J. (2004).
+Design Patterns Explained: A New Perspective on Object-Oriented Design, Second Edition.
+Upper Saddle River, NJ: Addison Wesley.

 Tsorlini, A., Sieber, R., Hurni, L., Klauser, H., & Gloor, T. (2017).
 Designing a Rule-based Wizard for Visualizing Statistical Data on Thematic Maps.
 Cartographic Perspectives, 86, 5-23.